episod/developer-relations-template/template.md

 Being where your developers are is important.
 Our developers are on the internet.
 All of them.
 Most developers who will ever use our product will never attend a meetup, conference, or join our Discord.

+Every segment has its influencers and reaching them might happen at an event or through the press that echoes after.

+But the single most important event in the confluence of our product and a developer's life is to be present, in mind, and useful in a time of need.
+Our event strategy focuses on making us top of mind at the right time and place, not on building a lead pipeline giving away free stuff, or building a library of single-serving content.

+#### Python developers

+We aren't paying enough attention to Python developers.
+This is true everywhere.
+We must make our Python developer experience best in class and then make it the most obvious choice for use in our problem space.

+We will sponsor PyCon this year first with the goal of better understanding its conference-going community and best-in-class modern tools.
+Next year we will sponsor again and highlight how we put to use what we learned.

 ## License